Fr2r-nu/SWriteUPhere/Challenges/TryHackMe-#1-IDE.md

 - What happens if we search for Codiad 2.8.4?
 We'll find a written exploit on Exploit DB for it: Codiad 2.8.4 - **Remote Code Execution (Authenticated)**
 - Looking at the name of the challenge, this is probably the exploit we should use.
 This script gets a reverse shell for us, but the problem is we need to find valid username and password first **(Authenticated)**

-3. FTP - Anonymous - Finding John and Drac: We found a login page in the previous step.
+3. FTP - Finding John and Drac: We found a login page in the previous step.
 Now let's see what we can find using FTP.
 I entered `ftp [target-ip-address] 21` and used "ftp" as both username and password, and I could log in!
-This works because FTP can have a type of authentication called "**Anonymous Authentication**" that was enabled in this case.
+This works because FTP can have a type of authentication called "**Anonymous Authentication**", it was enabled in this case.

    If we use `ls -la` here, we can see a directory named `...`.
 If we navigate to that and see what's inside, we'll find a file named `-`.
 We downloaded the file using `get [file-name]` and opened it on our computer:

    ![Viewing downloaded file](Images/ide/ftp-transfer-and-view.png)

 - As you can see, the contents inside the file tell us that we have at least 2 usernames: john and drac.
-We also know that john might use default passwords to log in.
+We also know that john uses default passwords to log in.

 - Back to the Codiad login page, if we test "john" as username and try some common passwords, we find that we can log in using `john` as username and `password` as password.